LAWPUBL 446 - Indigenous Peoples in International Law

 Prerequisite: 30 points at Stage II in Global Environment and Sustainable Development or Global Politics and Human Rights, or LAW 211

-In the final part of the course we will examine some core rights issues, including Indigenous peoples’ rights to their lands and states’ duties to obtain Indigenous peoples’ free, prior and informed consent to matters affecting them.
+The third part of the course will consider some core rights issues, including Indigenous peoples' rights to their lands and states' duties to obtain Indigenous peoples' free, prior and informed consent to matters affecting them.

 Open book means that you may, if you wish, bring into the exam and refer to any materials such as casebooks, textbooks and study notes.